 A 1995 restoration by Norman Foster brought it up back to the standard expected of the German national parliament.

-Besides housing the Parliament, Reichstag also has a significant art collection with a rotating programme of exhibitions and the Käfer Dachgarten Restaurant.
+Besides housing the Parliament, Reichstag has a significant art collection with a rotating programme of exhibitions and the Käfer Dachgarten Restaurant.

 14- Eagles Nest